-Federal Judge Blocks North Carolina Abortion Ban After 20 Weeks
+Federal Judge Blocks North Carolina Ban On Abortions Later Than 20 Weeks

 A law making it harder for women in North Carolina to get an abortion after 20 weeks is unconstitutional, a federal judge has declared.